ABENGDATA/Dashboards-for-analytics/README.md

-# Power BI Dashboards for analytics 📉📊📈
+# Power BI : Dashboards for analytics 📉📊📈
-This repository has been created with the purpose to show my capabilities with BI software , so you will see in this section all my projects using software and services like POWER BI  , Tableau , Data Studio and many others .
+This repository has been created with the purpose to show my capabilities with BI software , so you will see in this section all my projects using software and service of  POWER BI  .

 ![Language](https://img.shields.io/static/v1?label=Language&message=DAX&color=blueviolet)
 ![Version](https://img.shields.io/static/v1?label=Version&message=v1.0&color=blueviolet)